2016 - 2017 racing programme

 - The Pugneys Country Park building hosting the reception desk, cafe and changing rooms.

 The WSC has an active year-round dinghy racing programme.
-Boats owned by our members include Laser, GP14, Enterprise, Wayfarer, Omega, Topaz, and Comet.
+Boats owned by our members include Laser, Enterprise, Wayfarer, Omega and Laser Magno.
 Traditional boats include a Lune Pilot and two Tideways.
-Club boats for use by members include a Wayfarer, two Toppers and a Laser.
+Club boats for use by members include a Wayfarer, a Topper and a Laser.
 The WSC uses the RYA dinghy handicap system so that different classes of boats can race against each other on an equal competitive footing.

 The WSC happily shares the lake with other water sports users, such as those using windsurfer boards, kayaks, canoes, sailing trainees on RYA courses as well as independent boat owners who bring their boats for the day.
 Because of it’s large size we have a permanent set of numbered marker buoys laid out over the whole lake that we use for our races.
 However, on days with many water sports users on the water, we my only use 2/3 of the lake.